 Then the bomb dropped.
 I was assigned 15 articles at 500 words each for – get this - $1 per article.
 WTF!
 It was a good thing I still had my day job at this point!
 I took the gig just so I could have some current experience under my belt.
 You see, back in the ‘80s there was no SEO, keyword density or online writing.
 I had a whole new world to master if I expected to live my dream, so I had to eat crow.
 Let me tell you, crow tastes nothing like chicken!

 Soon after that, a few more clients hired me.
-Now I was making $2 and $3/500 words.
+Now I was making $2 and $3 per 500 words.
 Hey, I was on a roll!
 (Can you hear the sarcasm?)
 Nevertheless, I was gaining experience and had plenty of work.
 By this time I really hated my day job and sat down one weekend to do the math.
 I figured out how many articles I would have to write in a week to meet my monthly overhead.
-Forget about trying to match my accounting salary – that was over $900/week.
+Forget about trying to match my accounting salary – that was over $900 per week.
 Anyway, I tendered my resignation knowing I’d have my 401k to help me out until I could start making real money.

 All was going well, but I was hungry for more and the peanuts I was being paid for my work really started to piss me off.
-One day, billybuc sent me a lead for a content mill that was paying $11/300 words and offered weekly bonuses of $50.
+One day, billybuc, a writer friend, sent me a lead for a content mill that was paying $11 per 300 words and offered weekly bonuses of $50.
 I applied and was accepted.
-I was averaging $325/week, which equated to about 80 percent of my overhead.
+I was averaging $325 per week, which equated to about 80 percent of my overhead.
 At least I wasn’t dipping so far into savings at this point.

-Then the site went down for 2 weeks for re-organization.
+Then the site went down for two weeks for re-organization.
 Oh, shit.
-That meant 2 weeks with no income.
-When they came back up they’d changed the rules.
+That meant two weeks with no income.
+When the site came back up they’d changed the rules.
 They no longer offered the bonus program plus the word count went up and the pay per article went down.
 Crap!

-I’d lost my momentum in those 2 weeks and decided I would no longer lower myself to the slap-in-the-face-pay the mills offer.
+I’d lost my momentum in those two weeks and decided I would no longer lower myself to the slap-in-the-face-pay the mills offer.